 3. Turn on your Keenetic router.
 If you are not sure whether it is on the factory default settings, you can reset the settings using the 'Reset' button on the device case.

-4. Connect the ISP's Internet cable (twisted pair cable, Ethernet cable, leased line) to the blue port '0' on the router.
+4. Connect the ISP's Internet cable (twisted pair cable, Ethernet cable, leased line) to the router's blue port '0'.

 If you access the Internet via a mobile operator, i.e. via 4G/3G USB modem, connect it to the router's USB port.

 When connecting to the Internet using ADSL/VDSL technology, connect the telephone line cable to port '0/DSL'.

 5. Connect your mobile device to the Keenetic Wi-Fi router network